 Basically what the title says.
 I needed a simple way to execute game logic via our game’s dialogues and thought creating an interpreter could be fun.
-It didn’t need to be performant so I just used GDScript for the parser, and the amount of features is small, e.g., there are function calls, but not functions.
+It don’t need it to be performant so I just used GDScript for the parser, and the amount of features is small, e.g., there are function calls, but not functions.

 A script in Gompl could look like this: